tue-ees-5xwg0/assignments/assignment_3/README.md

 We expect you to implement the following functionalities.
 You need to design how the functionalities are organized in some reasonable abstractions, e.g., Python classes or independent functions.

+### Input data validity check

+Check the following validity criteria for the input data.
+Raise or passthrough relevant errors.

+* The LV grid should be a valid PGM input data.
+* All IDs in the LV Feeder IDs are valid line IDs.
+* All the lines in the LV Feeder IDs have the `from_node` the same as the `to_node` of the `transformer`.
+* The grid is fully connected in the initial state.
+* The grid has no cycles in the initial state.
+* The timestamps are matching between the active load profile, reactive load profile, and EV charging profile.
+* The IDs in active load profile and reactive load profile are matching.
+* The IDs in active load profile and reactive load profile are valid IDs of `sym_load`.
+* The number of EV charging profile is at least the same as the number of `sym_load`.

 ### EV penatration level